 In December 2002, the FASB issued SFAS No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure, an amendment of SFAS No. 123."
 SFAS No. 148 amends SFAS No. 123 to provide alternative methods of transition for a voluntary change to that statement's fair value method of accounting for stock-based employee compensation.
 SFAS No. 148 also amends the disclosure provisions of SFAS No. 123 and APB No. 28, "Interim Financial Reporting," to require disclosure in the summary of significant accounting policies of the effects of an entity's accounting policy with respect to stock-based employee compensation on reported net income and earnings per share in annual and interim financial statements.
 The transition and disclosure provisions of this statement are effective for financial statements for fiscal years ending after December 15, 2002 and for interim financial statements commencing after that date.
 The Company has not elected the fair value-based method of accounting for stock-based compensation under SFAS No. 123, as amended by SFAS No. 148.
-(See Note 7.)
+(See Note 9.)

 In June 2002, the FASB issued SFAS 146, "Accounting for Costs Associated with Exit or Disposal Activities."
 SFAS 146 addresses financial accounting and reporting for costs associated with exit or disposal activities and nullifies EITF 94-3, "Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity (including Certain Costs Incurred in a Restructuring)."
-SFAS

-146 requires that a liability for a cost associated with an exit or disposal activity be recognized when the liability is incurred as opposed to EITF 94-3, which allowed a cost to be recognized when a commitment to an exit plan was made.
+SFAS 146 requires that a liability for a cost associated with an exit or disposal activity be recognized when the liability is incurred as opposed to EITF 94-3, which allowed a cost to be recognized when a commitment to an exit plan was made.
 The provisions of SFAS 146 are effective for exit or disposal activities that are initiated after December 31, 2002.
-The adoption of this statement did not have an impact on the Company's consolidated financial statements.
+Restructuring costs discussed in Note 2 have been accounted for in accordance with SFAS 146.